zaoxing/zaoxing.github.io/_teaching/2023-fall-cloud-network.md

 Project Proposal and Project Pitch Presentation
 ------
-The project proposal is not graded but it serves as the good basis for your individual meeting with Minlan and for your pitch presentation.
+The project proposal is not graded but it serves as the good basis for your individual meeting with the instructor and for your pitch presentation.
 Each student should give a 10-minute talk on your project ideas.
 The talk should include

 * What problem are you solving?
 * Why it's an important problem?